 Save Jane’s RoofThese tiles have been protecting Jane Austen's House from the elements for over 70 years.
 Now the entire roof needs major repairs to keep the building watertight and secure.
 We need your help now to save the roof and this special building.

 The roof of Jane Austen’s House was last refurbished in 1948, before the house was opened to the public.
-Now, 70 years on, and over a million visitors later, major repairs are required to restore and secure it for the future.
-We are hoping that 2021 will be the year that we fix the roof; ensuring the watertightness of the building and preserving the collections.
-Throughout 2021 we will be posting project updates on this page, to keep you updated with the progress of the project.
+Now, over 70 years on, and over a million visitors later, major repairs are required to restore and secure it for the future, ensuring the watertightness of the building and preserving the collections.
+Thanks to supporters from across the globe as well as closer to home, we have now been able to start work on restoring this special place.

 How can I help?